Sprite Sheet Diffusion: Generate Game Character for Animation: Dataset and Task

 The proposed task involves generating an \textbf{action sequence} of a game character conditioned on an initial \textbf{game character reference image} (Figure~\ref{fig:ref_image}), a specified \textbf{pose sequence} (Figure~\ref{fig:pose_sequence}), and the resulting \textbf{action sequence} (Figure~\ref{fig:action_sequence}).
 The reference image defines the character's appearance, while the pose sequence outlines the intended actions.
 The goal is to create a sequence of images that depict the character performing these actions, maintaining consistency with the reference image.
 Formally, let $C$ denote the reference image of the game character, $P = \{p_1, p_2, \dots, p_n\}$ denote the pose sequence, where each $p_i$ represents a specific pose in the sequence, and $\hat{I} = \{\hat{i}_1, \hat{i}_2, \dots, \hat{i}_n\}$ denote the generated image sequence, where $\hat{i}_i$ corresponds to the character in pose $p_i$.
 The model learns a mapping $f: (C, P) \to \hat{I}$ such that each $\hat{i}_i = f(C, p_i)$.

-Since this is a novel problem, no existing datasets fully meet the requirements, but we found publicly available sprite sheet datasets, and applied pose detection algorithms or manual pose annotations to generate corresponding pose sequences.
-We curated the dataset from GameArt2D\footnote{\url{https://www.gameart2d.com/freebies.html}}, which contains high-quality, pre-cropped, and uniformly formatted sprite sequences to serve as our ground truth sequences.
-We collected 619 (reference image, pose image, target image) pairs across 75 action sequences from 16 characters.
-These pairs were split into training and testing sets at the character level, with 463 (reference image, pose image, target image) pairs from 55 action sequences of 11 characters used for training, and 156 (reference image, pose image, target image) pairs from 20 action sequences of 5 characters for testing.
+We curate a sprite dataset by collecting sprite sheets from two sources: (1) GameArt2D\footnote{GameArt2D: \url{https://www.gameart2d.com/.}}, which provides high-quality and uniform sprites with limited diversity, and (2) SpriteDatabase\footnote{SpriteDatabase: \url{https://spritedatabase.net/.}}, which offers diverse styles and poses but exhibits inconsistent quality.
+From each sprite, one frame was selected as the reference image, while the poses for the remaining frames were annotated using pose detection models or manual labeling.
+Each sprite typically includes 3 to 8 frames per action sequence.
 See Figure~\ref{fig:data_example} for an example.
+We split the dataset into training, validation, and two test sets (in-sample and out-sample) at the action sequence level.
+In-sample test set includes unseen action sequences of characters present in the training set, while out-sample test set contains motion sequences from entirely unseen characters.
+In total, the dataset comprises 152 paired action sequences and 916 paired frame sequences.
+See Table~\ref{tab:dataset_summary} for dataset statistics.

-The evaluation comprises both qualitative and quantitative assessments.
-For qualitative analysis, we manually evaluate five examples to verify alignment with conditioned images and detail consistency across frames.
-For quantitative analysis, we evaluate the generated motion frames based on: (1) the similarity to the reference motion frames; and (2) the subject consistency within the generated motion frames for each motion.
-This is because we not only want the generated character to align with the given character image, but we also want our method to be able to generate a consistent character across various motion frames.
-To evaluate the similarity compared to the reference image, we use the Structural Similarity Index Measure (SSIM) \citep{1284395} to assess structural similarity in luminance and contrast, the Peak Signal-to-Noise Ratio (PSNR) \citep{5596999} to evaluate the pixel-wise difference, and the Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable} to measure perceptual differences aligned with human judgment.
-To evaluate the subject consistency, we utilize the DINO feature similarity score proposed by \citet{huang2024vbench}.
+We evaluate the generated results with both qualitative and quantitative assessments.
+For qualitative analysis, we manually evaluate four examples to verify alignment with conditioned images and detail consistency across frames.
+For quantitative analysis, we evaluate the generated motion frames based on: (1) similarity to ground truth action sequence; and (2) subject consistency within a generated sequence.
+For (1), we use Structural Similarity Index Measure (SSIM) \citep{1284395} to assess structural similarity in luminance and contrast, Peak Signal-to-Noise Ratio (PSNR) \citep{5596999} to evaluate the pixel-wise difference, and Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable} to measure perceptual differences aligned with human judgment.
+For (2), we utilize the subject consistency score proposed by \citet{huang2024vbench}, which is calculated based on the DINO feature similarity \citep{ruiz2023dreambooth}.